PyMVPA/PyMVPA/doc/source/classifiers.rst

 summary is provided by instances of a :class:`~mvpa.clfs.transerror.ConfusionMatrix` class, and is accompanied by various performance metrics.
-For example, the 8-fold cross-validation of the dataset with 8 labels with the SMLR classifier produced the following confusion matrix::
+For example, the 8-fold cross-validation of the dataset with 8 targets with the SMLR classifier produced the following confusion matrix::

   >>> # Simple 'print cvterr.confusion' provides the same output